top of page

 • higher pass-in risk

-Private sale can be steadier when buyers want time and certainty.
+Private sales can be steadier and more certain (for vendors) when buyers want time and certainty.

 5) The risk of “underquoting perception” and compliance complexity (VIC)